 What you can do with all those widgets is place them in one of the predefined widget areas – usually within the sidebar or the footer.

-For example, I can drag-and-drop the “Recent Posts” widget to my “Footer 1” widget area, like so:
+For example, we can drag-and-drop the “Recent Posts” widget to our “Footer 1” widget area, like so:

 You can do the same with any of the other available widgets.
 Just grab them from the section on the left and drag-and-drop them onto any of the widget areas that your theme gives you.